-Do you want to learn how design, branding, and marketing can make your new website or blog stand out?
-If you do, then read on.
+Do you want to learn how design, branding, and marketing can make your new website or your blog stand out from the rest?
+If you do, then read on my friend.

-So you have a brand new website “hot off the press” ready to be rolled out for all your new visitors to see.
-As of this moment in time, you’re staring at a blank canvas.
+So, you have a brand new website ready to be rolled out for all your new and prosperous visitors to come and see.
+However, you feel as if you’re staring at a blank canvas.

-I mean, you have a website, but it looks quite bland.
-There’s nothing that really makes it unique, or stand out from all the other websites out there.
+There’s nothing that really makes it unique, or stands out from all the other websites out there.

-Now you’re thinking about branding and you really want to create something special that will stand out from the crowd.
+Now you’re thinking about branding and you really want to create something special and memorable.

-More over, these are simple things that you can do right now to brand your website?
+Moreover, these are simple things that you can do right now.

 OK, so what I want to do is break this post into two sections.

-We’re first going to look at website branding in design, then we’re going to look at branding in marketing, so let’s get stuck in.
+We’re first going to look at website branding in design, then we’re going to look at branding in marketing.
+Let’s get stuck in.